jlaurens/synctex/test standalone/README.md

 - `.../test standalone/test_⟨library|engine⟩/test_teardown.lua`, for library or engine tests
 - `.../test standalone/test_teardown.lua`, always

+In addition, `.../test_setup_⟨local⟩.lua` and `.../test_setup_⟨local⟩.lua` are executed when `--local=⟨local⟩` was an argument provided on the command line otherwaise when the environment variable `SYNCTEX_DEV_LOCAL=⟨local⟩` is set.
+These files may contain processing that cannot be shared between developers, for example system dependent processing or configuration dependent processing.
+Particularly useful while during develoment.

 ## Testing framework

 The `auplib` folder contains goodies and material to perform the tests.
 These are essentailly `texlua` scripts called by the top level `test_main.lua` script of the `test standalone` folder.
 We use the `penlight` library as well as `os.type` and `os.name` extensiopns to the `os` table provided by `texlua`.